-Possible causes Corrective action The compressor cannot start if the water temperature is too low.
-The unit If the backup heater doesn't start either, check and make sure that: will use the backup heater to reach the minimum water temperature (12°C), after which the compressor can start.
-The power supply to the backup heater is correctly wired.
+Possible causes Corrective action water temperature is too low.
+The unit If the backup heater doesn't start either, check and make sure that: The power supply to the backup heater is correctly wired. arter which the compressor can start.
 The backup heater thermal protector is NOT activated.
 The backup heater contactors are NOT broken.
 If the problem persists, contact your dealer.
-The preferential kWh rate power supply settings and electrical connections do This should match with the connections as explained in: NOT match "9.3.1 To connect the main power supply" [▶ 114] "9.1.4 About preferential kWh rate power supply" [&gt; 101] "9.1.5 Overview of electrical connections except external actuators" [&gt; 102] The preferential kWh rate signal was sent by the electricity company In the user interface of the unit, go to [8.5.B] Information > Actuators > Forced off contact.
+The preferential kWh rate power supply settings and electrical connections do This should match with the connections as explained in: NOT match ■ "9.3.1 To connect the main power supply" [▶ 106] ■ "9.1.4 About preferential kWh rate power supply" [▶ 93] ■ "9.1.5 Overview of electrical connections except external actuators" [▶ 94] The preferential kWh rate signal was sent by the electricity company In the user interface of the unit, go to [8.5.B] Information > Actuators > Forced off contact.
 If Forced off contact is On, the unit is operating under the preferential kWh rate.
 Wait for the power to return (maximum 2 hours).
 Domestic hot water (including disinfection) and space heating operation are scheduled to start at the same time.
 Change the schedule to not start both operation modes at the same moment.